The Best Weed Control Methods for Lawns in Northeast Ohio

 There are a few things you can do to improve your lawn’s weed control.
 First, let’s start with identifying the most common weeds we find ourselves faced with in Ohio.

 - White Clover

-While you may want to cut your grass as short as possible, mowing it higher will actually help shade the soil, so your lawn stays stronger and better able to defend against weeds.
-Cool-season grasses in Ohio should be mowed to approximately 4 inches.
+Homeowners in Mentor, OH, often want to mow shorter to get more time between mowings.
+However, mowing it higher will shade the soil, keeping your lawn stronger and better able to prevent weeds from poking through.
+The best mowing height for Ohio Cool-season lawns is approximately 4 inches.
 Mow your lawn often enough that you aren’t leaving visible clippings.

-Generally, cool-season turfs need approximately one inch of water per week during the summer, including what is already accumulated through rainfall.
-While it may seem like you should water every day, frequent light watering can actually cause shallow roots.
+Generally, cool-season turf needs approximately one inch of water per week during the summer.
+Short, frequent watering can cause shallow root systems.
 Shallow roots are bad because they help weeds such as spurge, violet, and crabgrass to sprout.
-Instead, water less frequently for longer periods reaching deeper into your soil.
-This will help strengthen your root system creating stronger roots that are better able to ward off aggressive weeds.

-Using the right type at precisely the right time can be tricky.
-Therefore, we recommend leaving the use of pre-emergents up to the professionals.
-Ecolawn offers pre-emergent treatments as part of several of our lawn care programs, including an application specifically designed for that hard-to-control crabgrass.
+Using the right type of pre-emergent at precisely the right time can be tricky, so we recommend using a professional.
+Ecolawn offers pre-emergent treatments, including an application specifically designed for that hard-to-control crabgrass.